MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

     > [!NOTE]
     > If you don't see **Oculus Quest Support** under the **OpenXR Feature Groups** panel, make sure you've downloaded the Mixed Reality OpenXR Plugin via the [MR Feature Tool](/mixed-reality/develop/unity/welcome-to-mr-feature-tool)

+1. If you plan on using the native keyboard, please refer to the [keyboard documentation](../../mrtk3-input/packages/input/System-keyboard.md#meta-quest-specific-setup) for a required `AndroidManifest.xml` modification.

 ## Deploying to Device

 1. After you have the project configured, proceed to [Generate Build](https://developer.oculus.com/documentation/unity/unity-build/#generate-build)